2026 NHRA Mission Foods Drag Racing Series

-The 2026 NHRA Mission Foods Drag Racing Series season was announced on August 28, 2025.
+The 2026 NHRA Mission Foods Drag Racing Series season was announced back on August 28, 2025.

-It will be the 71st season of the National Hot Rod Association's top drag racing competition.
-This season will also celebrate the 75th anniversary of the NHRA.
-The NHRA will host 20 national events this season.
-Top Fuel, Funny Car and Pro Stock will compete at all 20 events, one (Top Fuel and Funny Car) or three (Pro Stock Car) more than in 2025.
+It is currently the on going 71st season of the National Hot Rod Association's top drag racing competition.
+This season also celebrates the 75th anniversary of the NHRA from their founding.
+The NHRA is scheduled to host 20 national events this season.
+Top Fuel, Funny Car and Pro Stock will compete in all 20 events, which is planned to be one (Top Fuel and Funny Car) or three (Pro Stock Car) more than in 2025.
 Pro Stock Motorcycle will compete at 14 events, the same as 2025.
-There will be All-Star Call Out races, which are based on a format used by the Discovery television program Street Outlaws: No Prep Kings, where the drivers select their opponents in early rounds.
-Nineteen tracks will host NHRA races, including two new national event tracks in well-established drag racing markets and one hosting its first national event since 1998.
+There will also be All-Star Call Out races for each of the 4 pro classes, which are based on a format used by the Discovery television program Street Outlaws: No Prep Kings, where the drivers select their opponents in early rounds.
+Nineteen tracks will host NHRA races, including three new national event tracks in well-established drag racing markets and one hosting its first ever national event but on the schedule for the first time since 1998.
+On December 12, 2025, Maple Grove Raceway owner Kenny Koretsky announced his intentions to sell the track to the IHRA, removing Maple Grove from the map after 40 years.
+The NHRA promptly announced on December 15, 2025 that U. S. 131 Motorsports Park in Martin, Michigan would replace Maple Grove on the Mission Foods Drag Racing Series schedule.

-The 2026 season also is the first since John Force announced his retirement late in the prior year after more than 40 years as a driver.
-Force is expected to expand his team to four cars, with Josh Hart replacing Brittany Force (planning to start family) in Top Fuel, and a third Funny Car to join reigning champion Austin Prock and Jack Beckman.